Iddingsite/DiffusionGarnet.jl/README.md

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]: https://iddingsite.github.io/DiffusionGarnet.jl/dev/

-DiffusionGarnet is a Julia package that can be used to do coupled diffusion modelling of major elements on natural garnet data.
+DiffusionGarnet is a Julia package that can be used to model linear diffusion or coupled diffusion in trace and major elements using natural garnet data.
 It currently supports 1D, 2D, 3D, and spherical coordinates and was developed with performance in mind.

 It is built on top of the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) package ecosystem and uses [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) to allow the user to define appropriate units for their problems.
 For 2D and 3D models, it uses [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) to support multithreading on CPU and parallel computing on GPU.